 The United States has had a long-standing public policy promoting the importance of agriculture as the foundation of a free and prosperous nation.
 The US public is generally oblivious to all the threats facing agriculture and we must depend on our elected officials to engage and save the farm.

-Single Agency Water - Currently, water is managed by multiple government agencies.
-All the red tape (different for each agency) can lead to discrepancies in policy and efficiency, and also makes accessing this resource difficult for farmers.
+- Single agency water - Currently, water is managed by multiple government agencies.
+All the red tape (different for each agency) leads to discrepancies in policy and efficiency and makes accessing this resource difficult for SC farmers.
 SCFB believes water management should be handled by a single agency to increase transparency and reduce burdensome regulations for agriculture.

 - 2023 Farm Bill